Quantumcoder47/Machine-Learning-College-Assignments/README.md

 Each assignment folder typically contains:
 - `model.ipynb` — the Jupyter notebook with the solution and explanation
-- one or more `.csv` datasets used in the notebook
+- `.csv`— datasets used in the notebook
+- `README.md` — contains a one-paragraph summary, dataset filename and column headers, run instructions, and short notes.

 ## Technology used